‘Vanderpump Rules’ Stassi Schroeder Made A Lasting Impression On Jax Taylor

 “It’s not that it’s so heartbreaking or these feelings of being angry because I haven’t been angry for a long time.
 I can hang out with him and be fine, we can just shoot the s**t and it’s great, but he has never apologized for the trickle-down effect and I needed that,” Stassi Schroeder explained.
 “I wanted that.
 I lost a lot of my friends because of him.
 He affected my life in a lot of ways he didn’t realize.”

 Stassi Schroeder and her former boyfriend, Patrick Meagher, cut ties with one another just before the show’s 5th season but had begun living separately during Season 4.
 As viewers may remember, Stassi Schroeder moved in with Doute after reconciling their friendship in hopes of regaining the spark in her relationship with Meagher.
-However, while absence often makes the heart grow fonder, it failed to do so in the case and ultimately, they called it quits.
+However, while absence often makes the heart grow fonder, it failed to do so in the case, and ultimately, they called it quits.

-As for Taylor, he has since moved on with Brittany Cartwright and the pair is reportedly getting their own spinoff show this summer on Bravo.
+As for Taylor, he has since moved on with Brittany Cartwright, and the pair is reportedly getting their own spinoff show this summer on Bravo.

 To see more of Stassi Schroeder and her co-stars, including her former boyfriend Jax Taylor, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.